hackersanddesigners/ageofdust/README.md

 ## Wishes

-* record and playback audio
+* record and playback audio (both single track that overwrites, and multiple that are stored and can be played later)
 * freedom in designing the interaction with the tool and how it looks
+	* no-coding options will help with this
 * possibility to recycle hardware parts
 * walkie-talkie-like system could be fun

-## Questions for Emma
+## Update for Emma

+* Juliette and I love all these options and would like to offer them all :)
+* I started collecting some DIY switch examples here [./switches/diyswitches.md](./switches/diyswitches.md)
+* Loud sound is not a must, Juliette is interested in a "different ways of listening" approach <3
+* I've tested the ISD1820 with all options, and have all wiring diagrams done just need to update with the power source (which is still WIP) See here [./files > ISD1820_wiring.pptx](./files/ISD1820_wiring.pptx)
-* Controlling DF player w resistors needs to be quite precise.
-Smart to figure out how to control with an ESP32 wroom devkit? (we have a bunch of those and they're cheap, looks like is possible).
+* Controlling DF player w resistors needs to be quite precise to get all buttons to play different track.
+I need to look into this a bit more to see which work well with (a combination of) standard resistors.
-	* can be controlled via UART (e.g. Arduino UNO, but have also seen [examples with ESP32](https://youtu.be/kq2RLz65_w0), which we have few of at H&D?
+	* Could be smart to figure out how to control with an ESP32 wroom devkit? (we have a bunch of those and they're cheap, looks like is possible).
+Can be controlled via UART (e.g. Arduino UNO, but have also seen [examples with ESP32](https://youtu.be/kq2RLz65_w0), which we have few of at H&D?
 Looked into ATtiny85 digispark a bit, [could work](https://github.com/wagiminator/ATtiny85-TinyDFPlayer) with some tuning of the internal oscillator, but not super easy I guess.
+* I added a solar power option at the bottom that we've used before, we have some of these in the studio, so might be worth taking a look?
+* I found a nice walkie talkie option which I opened up, looks promising (see below)
+* I listed all components in a spreadsheet with some info on operating voltages, supplier link and prices etc so we can keep track easily, see [files > components.xlsx](./files/components.xlsx).
+I also added some other options here that might be fun (in blue and red).

 ## Questions for Juliette

-* do you think we'd need to be able to hook up audo devices to pro sound system?
-Or a little simpler: a small battery powered speaker.
-Or on the lower end: 4-8 ohm lil speakers.
-* how many participants are we thinking?
+* how many participants are we thinking? > 10-20 working in pairs
-* are there any tools you imagine you'd want more than one of?
-* options are now no-coding (easy for all), some options that require coding also ok?
 * it could be cool to go [soft](https://www.kobakant.at/DIY/) (wearable props), but this is an entirely different making process.
 Could also be wearable but hard :)
 * What kind of materials would you prefer for casings?
 Natural materials?
 Plastics?
 Recycled?
 Integrated into costume?